mearashadowfax/OpenStove/src/content/recipes/creamy-tomato-soup.md

 ---
 title: "Creamy Tomato Soup"
-description: "A velvety and comforting classic—this creamy tomato soup is simple to make and perfect for any season."
+description: "A velvety and comforting classic — this creamy tomato soup is simple to make and perfect for any season."

 author: "mearashadowfax"
-pubDate: 2024-01-16
+pubDate: 2024-01-17

 image: "../../images/tomato-soup.avif"
 imageAlt: "A bowl of creamy tomato soup with a swirl of cream and basil"